 Discover the beauty and usefulness of lavender flowers and learn to grow your own.
 Lavender plants, once established, will bloom year after year, attracting pollinators to your garden and producing a useful material for crafts, cooking and more.

-Grow lavender flowers, and you’ll be raising a plant that’s beautiful and useful.
-These purple blooms bring beauty to the garden and vase, and they’re also a terrific addition to all kinds of craft projects and kitchen dishes.
+Grow lavender and you’ll be raising a plant that’s beautiful and useful for the flowers and beyond.
+Lavender's purple blooms bring beauty to the garden and vase, and they’re also a terrific addition to all kinds of craft projects and kitchen dishes.
 Lavender flowers are prolific and easy to grow, and harvesting them for various uses is a snap.

 2013, Taken from "Seeing Flowers" by Teri Dunn Chace.
 Photography by Robert Llewellyn.
 Published by Timber Press, Portland, OR.
 Used by permission of the publisher.
 All rights reserved.